 I’m currently working for the University of Reading.

 I blog about my work, research, study and ideas at 16 Blue.
-You may find this interesting if you are interested in information science, data science, sociology, cultural history, business analysis, design thinking, enterprise architecture, information design, project management, educational technology or informatics in general.
+You may find this interesting if you are interested in information science, data science, digital humanities, sociology, cultural history, business analysis, design thinking, enterprise architecture, information design, project management, educational technology or informatics in general.
 I also have less frequently updated blogs on Digital Information Technologies and Architectures and Sport Informatics.